minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### Timestamp check

-* The binary checksum file is also timestamped with the Bitcoin blockchain using the [OpenTimestamps protocol](https://opentimestamps.org/){:target="_blank"}, proving that the file existed prior to some point in time.
+* The binary checksum file is also timestamped with the Bitcoin blockchain using the [OpenTimestamps protocol](https://opentimestamps.org/){:target="_blank"}, proving that the file existed before some point in time.
 Let's verify this timestamp.
 On your local computer, download the checksums file and its timestamp proof:

   * [https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS.ots](https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS.ots)
   * [https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS](https://bitcoincore.org/bin/bitcoin-core-24.0.1/SHA256SUMS)